What are the benefits of having plants in the office?

 Another easy change to make is to keep living plants in your workspace.
 During the day, plants absorb carbon dioxide (CO2), to use in a process called photosynthesis.
 Indoor plants have been shown to reduce CO2 levels by as much as 10% in air conditioned offices, and up to 25% in those without air conditioning.
 High levels of CO2 can cause headaches, drowsiness, and difficulty concentrating.

-3. Office Plants Help to Improve Physical Health and Reduce Sickness Rates
+3. Office Plants Help to Improve Physical Health and Reduce Sickness Rate

 As a knock-on effect of better air quality and a low-stress environment, offices with living plants often report lower sickness and staff absence rates.